This article is a companion piece to this video

 - Requiring use of specific materials, tools, or personnel likewise suggests an employee.
 Employers who own the required tools or materials likewise suggests an employee.

 - If driving a vehicle, employers who choose the routes that a worker has to drive in order to complete a job suggests an employee.
+This is something attorneys come across often in subrogation cases in the trucking industry.

 - If an employer assigns projects, and then when the job is complete requires a worker to write reports, or meet a certain number of quotas, or provide reports regarding compliance, that lends itself to an employee relationship.